 - Hand-Hiding Sleeves: Which add to his cuteness factor.

-- Imaginary Friend: From an anti-fantasy perspective, in the sense that he's a stuffed animal which Maria pretends is alive.
+- Imaginary Friend: From a mundane perspective, in the sense that he's a stuffed animal which Maria pretends is alive.

 - Leitmotif: Sakutarou's adventure ; which is, incidentally, the title of the novel series written by Ange in the epilogue.

 - Marshmallow Hell: Happens to him when Maria decides to summon the Sisters of Purgatory for Ange.